patmonardo/Yoga/Idea/Yoga/Claude/YS-I.47V.md

 This analysis shows how nirvicara-vaisaradya represents the crucial dialectical movement where both realistic and idealistic perspectives emerge and are transcended.
 This transcendence through vaisaradya prepares the way for rtambhara prajna - the immediate seeing of truth beyond all perspectives.

-# Analysis of Facticity in Idealistic and Realistic Perspectives
+# Facticity in Idealistic and Realistic Perspectives

 ## I. The Initial Structure